Kiss Me, Kate (2002 West End Revival)

 At 1,077 performances, Kiss Me, Kate became Cole Porter’s longest running Broadway musical, and one of his most celebrated.

-Kiss Me, Kate opened on the West End on March 8, 1951, at the Coliseum where it also enjoyed high critical praise.
+Kiss Me, Kate opened in the West End on March 8, 1951, at the Coliseum where it also enjoyed high critical praise.

 MGM released a movie version starring Kathryn Grayson, Howard Keel, and Ann Miller in 1953.